PrepStation201/Customer-Churn-Prediction-and-Risk-Analytics-using-Power-BI/README.md

-# Customer Retention Strategy and Predictive Modeling
+# Customer Churn Prediction and Risk Analysis

 This project involves analyzing the Telecom Churn Customer dataset to enhance customer retention strategies.
 The analysis was performed using Power BI, with a focus on visualizing churn patterns and developing predictive models.